-- Files are stored in folders named with a folder number followed by a fivecharacter identifier: "P" plus a three-digit sequence number for pictures taken using panorama assist (e.g. "101P_001"; 1 44) and "NIKON" for all other pictures (e.g. "100NIKON").
+- pictures (e.g. "100NIKON").
 When the number of files within a folder reaches 9999, a new folder will be created.
-File numbers will be assigned automatically starting with "0001". - Files copied using Copy > Selected images are copied to the current folder, where they are assigned new file numbers in ascending order starting from the largest file number in memory.
-Copy > All images copies all folders from the source medium; file names do not change but new folder numbers are assigned in ascending order, starting from the largest folder number on the destination medium (1) 108). - Folders can hold up to 200 pictures; if a picture is taken when the current folder contains 200 pictures, a new folder will be created by adding one to the current folder number.
-If a picture is taken when the current folder is numbered 999 and contains 200 pictures or a picture numbered 9999, no further pictures can be taken until the medium is formatted (1100) or a new memory card inserted.
+File numbers will be assigned automatically starting with "0001." - Files copied using Copy > Selected images are copied to the current folder, where they are assigned new file numbers in ascending order starting from the largest file number in memory.
+Copy > All images copies all folders from the source medium; file names do not change but new folder numbers are assigned in ascending order, starting from the largest folder number on the destination medium (106). - Folders can hold up to 200 pictures; if a picture is taken when the current folder contains 200 pictures, a new folder will be created by adding one to the current folder number.
+If a picture is taken when the current folder is numbered 999 and contains 200 pictures or a picture numbered 9999, no further pictures can be taken until the medium is formatted (98) or a new memory card inserted.